-The Hotjar Tracking Code can only be installed on Wordpress.com Business plan and even self-hosted versions of Wordpress (from Wordpress.org).
+The Hotjar Tracking Code can be installed on Wordpress.com Business plan and self-hosted versions of Wordpress (from Wordpress.org).
 You don't need to use the paid version of Hotjar to install the plugin.

-It isn't available for users on a Wordpress.com free or personal plan since you cannot add Custom HTML or install plugins on these plans.
+Unfortunately, Hotjar isn't available for users on a Wordpress.com free or personal plan since you cannot add Custom HTML or install plugins on these plans.

 Installing Hotjar with WordPress Plugin